csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 * Async starts rendering at 1.7s.
 * `preconnect` starts rendering at 1.9s.
-  * Its first contentful paint is also 1.9s—useful information in the first render.
+  * Its first contentful paint is also 1.9s — useful information in the first render.
 * `preload` starts rendering at 2s.
   * Its first contentful paint is also at 2s.